 There is always a way to make a good acne product bad, and that happens with some serums.
 Some serums include sodium lauryl sulfate or sodium laureth sulfate (labeled in the UK and Australia and sodium dodecyl sulfate).
 This ingredient helps serums spread smoothly over the face, but it also irritates the skin.
 Tiny red pimples break out, especially at the corners of the mouth.
 The addition of sodium lauryl sulfate7 to a serum makes it a product you should avoid.

 Serums You Should Try

-Exposed Skin Care Clear Pore Treatment uses propylene glycol and purified water to carry witch hazel extract, which helps bind “loose” skin cells to the surface of the skin, as well as licorice extract, which reduces the effects of testosterone on the skin.
+Exposed Skin Care Clear Pore Treatment uses propylene glycol and purified water to carry witch hazel extract, which helps bind “loose” skin cells to the surface of the skin10, as well as licorice extract11, which reduces the effects of testosterone on the skin12.
 Witch hazel, by the way, is not for treating acne.
 It is for preventing infection with staph and strep bacteria that can cause blemishes that are far worse than acne.

 Serums can be an important but inexpensive part of your daily acne prevention program.
 For more information about acne treatment serums that come with a money-back guarantee, see Exposed Skin Care.

 - Over-the-counter acne products: What works and why.
 Mayo Clinic.
 2019.

 - What is the Role of Benzoyl Peroxide Cleansers in Acne Management?: Do they Decrease Propionibacterium acnes Counts?
 Do they Reduce Acne Lesions?
 J Clin Aesthet Dermatol.
 2008 Nov;1(4):48-51.